Macario de Souza

-Macario de Souza (born 14 June 1983), sometimes known artistically as Kid Mac, is an Australian filmmaker.
+Marcario De Souza (born 14 June 1983), sometimes known artistically as Kid Mac, is an Australian rapper, singer and filmmaker.

 Early life

 Macario is the youngest of the three children of Macario Snr and Maria de Souza, who immigrated from Minas Gerais, Brazil, in the mid-1970s and settled in Sydney, Australia.
 His parents provided a traditional Brazilian influence in Macario's and his two sisters, Glenda and Ingrid's lives growing up.
 After attending Matraville public primary school, Macario went on to complete his HSC at South Sydney High School, graduating as school captain.

 During his time at high school, de Souza explored music and film projects.
 "I was always in and out of punk rock bands in school but it wasn't until the Bra Boys film that I got the chance to professionally record my music".

 De Souza was in the minority of his circle of friends, as he applied for and was accepted into university.
 "Maroubra is a party town.
 It is very easy to fall in that trap.
 I put in the hard yards at a crucial period through my teens.
 While everyone else was on the drink and on benders every weekend, I was putting in the work.”

-Macario went on to study film and music production in a bachelor of fine arts degree, majoring in time-based art at UNSW Art & Design.
+Macario went on to study film and music production for a bachelor of fine arts degree, majoring in time-based art at UNSW Art & Design.